chuntington/webpack-boilerplate/README.md

 </style>
 ```

-In `src/index.html`, create the app container:
+In `src/index.html`, declare an app container with the example component nested inside:

 ```html
 <body class="antialiased">